zegetech/zegetech.github.io/_posts/2018-11-12-cloud-cloud-computing.md

 ### PaaS

 Paas stands for Platform as a Service.
-The service provider provides you with a configured infrastructure.
-On top of infrastructure, PaaS includes middleware, runtimes, development, testing and deployment tools.
+The service provider provides you with a pre-configured infrastructure.PaaS includes middleware, runtimes, development, testing and deployment tools.
 Here's a picture;

 ![PaaS model](/assets/images/blog/cloud-computing/paas.png){:class="img-responsive center"}